scratchspec/scratchspec.github.io/README.md

 These operators blocks are officially supported in Scratch 3.0:

+TODO

 #### Hidden operators blocks

-These operators blocks exist in Scratch 3.0 but are not actively supported, either being kept for compatibility with projects created in older versions of Scratch or being used internally:
+These operators blocks exist in Scratch 3.0 but are not actively supported or used on their own, either being kept for compatibility with projects created in older versions of Scratch or being used internally:

+TODO

 ### Variables blocks